psychdatascience/FDS-CourseOne/005_TU_TheGitWorkflowForThisClass.md

 Let's go over some of the steps from previous Tutorials and create a repository on GitHub.com.
 The repository will be named:
 `YourEID_FDS1`.

+Note.
+This repo is important.
+We will use this repository for the rest of the semester.
+We will ask that you `git add` and `git push` files to this repo every week and you will be asked to send us URLs of the files uploaded with the examples, tutorials, and homework completed.

 #### Navigate to GitHub.com/yourUserName and Sign in to your account.

 First, navigate to GitHub.com and *sign in*.